aionic-org/aionic-milestone/README.md

 Aionic offers open source applications for project management and collaboration.
 Our focus is on simplifying and accelerating the workflow of agile teams.

-## Description
+## About Aionic

-Aionic offers a set of **open source products** for project management of any size.
-All our products are released under the [MIT](https://opensource.org/licenses/MIT) license, so feel free to customize it and share it with others!
+We provide a set of **open source products** for project management, collarboration, productivity and more.
+All our products are released under the [MIT](https://opensource.org/licenses/MIT) license, so feel free to customize them according to your team’s wishes.

 Please keep in mind that we just develop the software and don't host the applications anywhere for public usage.
 That means you have to take care of the hosting for yourself.
+You can use a Linux cloud server with nginx for example.

-All products are built on top of the **Aionic Core** application, since this is the place where all your data is managed and distributed.
-So for the usage of any other application, you have to use at least [Aionic Core](https://github.com/Aionic-Apps/aionic-core/).
+All our products are built on top of [aionic-core](https://github.com/aionic-org/aionic-core/), since this is the place where all your data is maintained and distributed.
+So for the usage of any other application, you have to use at least aionic-core.

-Moreover we highly recommend [Aionic Manager](https://github.com/Aionic-Apps/aionic-manager/) which makes your data management much easier.
+Moreover we highly advice to use [aionic-backend](https://github.com/aionic-org/aionic-backend/) for managing and configuring the data of your Aionic applications.

+Installation and usage guides and be found at the GitHub repositories of the individual products.

-Some of the technologies we trust: _Node.js, React, MySQL_
+Some of the technologies we use to build our software:

+- Node.js
+- React
+- MySQL
+- Redis

+---

-## Features
+## Description

-**Aionic Milestone** is a web application for project management.
-It helps you to plan your projects and tasks with other team members.
+**aionic-milestone** is a web application for project management.
+It helps you to plan your team's projects and tasks.
-The application is a SPA based on ReactJS written in JavaScript.
+The application is a SPA based on React written in JavaScript.

 Some of the features included in this app: